Santiago-Dubov/Dubov-Santiago/content/project/edulogical/index.md

 ---
-title: Alexa App for English Learners
+title: Edulogical
-summary: An example of using the in-built project page.
+summary: Machine learning web app built for TO hacks 2021 with the University of Toronto
 tags:
 - Deep Learning
 date: "2020-12-18T17:15:00Z"